git-jemiller/POST-gwas-pathway-analysis/README.md

 # POST

-This repository is meant for backing up code that is used for any type of POST
+This repository is meant for backing up code developed to analyze GWAS data from the POST project.